 A complete diet should always be prioritized over the odd treat as their daily nutritional requirements come from their poultry feed.

-Along with offering chicken treats as free choice in the chicken coop, you can combine foods such as a cabbage head or seeds with chicken toys.
+Along with offering chicken treats as a free choice in the chicken coop, you can combine foods such as a cabbage head or seeds with chicken toys.

 Not only will your flock enjoy their snack but they will also be stimulated and entertained by toys whether a hanging feeder or a treat ball made for chickens to roll around.